 Before writing any code, I used a planning framework called BMad to think through what I was building and how.

 BMad is a set of structured AI-assisted workflows for product planning.
-The idea is that instead of jumping straight into building and figuring it out as you go, you invest a few hours upfront producing documents — a product brief, a requirements document, an architecture plan — that give the AI (and you) a clear, consistent picture of what you’re making.
+The idea is that instead of jumping straight into building and figuring it out as you go, you invest a few hours upfront producing documents: a product brief, a requirements document, an architecture plan.
+Together they give the AI (and you) a clear, consistent picture of what you’re making.

 The workflow I ran: